chassisml/chassis/docs/docs/guides/frameworks/diffusers.md

 This page provides examples that build model containers from models built with the **[Diffusers](https://huggingface.co/docs/diffusers/index)** library.

-Each example requires the `diffusers` package be installed at a minimum, so use pip to install this in your Python environment:
+Each example requires the `diffusers` package be installed at a minimum.
+Use pip to install this in your Python environment:

 ```bash
 pip install diffusers